 The amazing marble porcelain tile is from South Cypress.
 I couldn’t be happier with the look.
 Which is saying a great deal from a person who set 3,000 pounds of Carrera marble tile in my last One Room Challenge.

 The look and even the feel is just like Calcutta marble.
 It has a beautiful, honed quality to it that really sets it apart from other marble look tiles.
-I use the best steam mop for tile and it makes them look good as new everytime I use them.
-I don’t regret getting tiles at all!

 The vanities are free standing units that just barely fit in two recessed niches.
 The gorgeous marble installed on top is called Arabescatus and is cut with a bullnose edge.